Data protection declaration

 a) When you visit the website

-When you visit our website, the browser on your device automatically sends information to the server on our website.
+When you access our website, the browser used on your end device automatically sends information to the server of our website.
 This information is temporarily stored in a so-called log file.
-The following information is recorded without your assistance and stored until its automatic deletion:
+The following information is collected without your intervention and stored until automatic deletion:

 - IP address of the requesting computer

-- Website from which access is made (referrer URL)
+- Website from which the access was made (referrer URL)

-- the browser used and, if applicable, your computer's operating system as well as the name of your access provider
+- The browser used and, if applicable, the operating system of your computer as well as the name of your access provider.

-The mentioned data will be processed by us for the following purposes:
+The above data will be processed by us for the following purposes:

 - Evaluation of system security and stability

-Data that allow us to draw conclusions about your person, such as your IP address, will be deleted, at the latest, after 7 days.
-When we store the data beyond this period, this data will be pseudonymised so that it can not longer be allocated to you.
+Data that allow a conclusion to your person, such as the IP address, are deleted after 7 days at the latest.
+If we store the data beyond this period, this data is pseudonymised so that it can no longer be assigned to you.

-The legal basis for data processing is Section 6 Par.
-1 S. 1 lit. f GDPR.
-Our legitimate interest for data collection follows from the purposes listed above.
-Under no circumstances do we use the collected data to draw conclusions about you personally.
+The legal basis for data processing is Art.
+6 para.
+1 p.
+1 lit. f DSGVO.
+Our legitimate interest follows from the purposes for data collection listed above.
+In no case do we use the collected data for the purpose of drawing conclusions about your person.

-Within the framework of establishing the contractual relationship, only the personal data that is essential for executing the contract is processed in accordance with Section 6 Par.
-1 S. 1 lit. b GDPR.
+Within the scope of the establishment of the contractual relationship, only the personal data that is absolutely necessary for the performance of the contract is processed in accordance with Art.
+6 para.
+1 p.
+1 lit. b DSGVO.

-If you provide any additional information voluntarily, it will only be processed with your consent in accordance with Section 6 Par.
-P. 1 lit a GDPR .
+If you also provide voluntary information, this will only be processed on the basis of your consent in accordance with Art.
+6 Para.
+1 S. 1 lit a DSGVO.
 We use this voluntary information to offer a customer-friendly service and to constantly improve it.

-You have the possibility to create a customer account with us.
-For this purpose, in addition to your personal data for contract processing, your other voluntary data and the purchases you made from us in the past will also be stored and processed.
-You can access this data at any time to gain an overview of your purchases made with us.
-This data has the purpose of ensuring that you can simply log in with your login data with your next purchase.
+You have the option of creating a customer account with us.
+For this purpose, in addition to your personal data for contract processing, your other voluntary information and the purchases you have made with us in the past will be stored and processed.
+You can access these at any time and thus obtain an overview of the purchases you have made with us.
+This data is used so that you can easily log in with your login data the next time you make a purchase.
 It should

-also support you in controlling your purchasing activities.
-The legal basis is based on your consent pursuant to Section 6 Par.
-1 S. 1 lit. a GDPR.
+also help you to control your purchasing activities.
+The legal basis is based on your consent according to Art.
+6 Para.
+1 S. 1 lit. a DSGVO.